 I’ve used the same tea lights with the rainbow postage stamp decoupage jars I made.

-Brighten Up Your Home With Map Luminary Bags
+Brighten Up Your Home With Paper Bag Lanterns

-I decided to use old maps for my DIY luminary bags.
-Old maps conjure up memories of past travels or places where I have lived before.
-I think the light looks great shining through them and they are very thrifty.
+I decided to use old maps for my DIY paper bag lanterns.
+Old maps conjure up memories of past travels or places I have lived.
+I think the light shines through them, and they are thrifty.

-Even if you don’t have a vast collection of old maps like me, you can pick them up very cheaply from charity/thrift stores.
-I often find purchasing old maps works out cheaper than using craft paper or gift wrap!
-There are some wonderful vintage maps for crafting that you can print too.
+Even if you don’t have a vast collection of old maps like me, you can pick them up cheaply from charity/thrift stores.
+I often find purchasing old maps cheaper than craft paper or gift wrap!
+There are some fantastic vintage maps for crafting that you can print too.

 A star punch was used on the bag to create a pretty light effect.
-You can experiment with different shaped paper punches on your bags to see what effect you like or even just use a simple round hole punch.
+You can experiment with different-shaped paper punches on your bags to see what effect you like or even use a simple round hole punch.

-Even though I have made these map luminary bags as a winter decoration to brighten up my home.
-I think they would be great for a summer outdoor party and could be used to illuminate a garden path.
+Even though I have made these map luminary bags as a winter decoration to brighten my home, I think they would be great for a summer outdoor party and could illuminate a garden path.

-- Old maps – You can pick these up from charity/thrift stores.
-The bags I made were A4 size so you can also print off maps onto A4 paper to use.
+• Old maps – You can pick these up from charity/thrift stores.
+The bags I made were A4 size so that you can print off maps onto A4 paper.
 This might be handy if you are looking for maps of a particular country or state.
 Pictureboxblue has lots of free maps to choose from and print.

-First, if using printed maps, cut the maps up into A4 sized sheets.
-I can normally get 6-8 A4 sheets from one standard roadmap.
+First, if using printed maps, cut the maps up into A4-sized sheets.
+I can generally get 6-8 A4 sheets from one standard roadmap.

-1..
-First take one sheet of map paper and fold it lengthways so that there is an overlap of between 5-10mm on one edge.
+Step 1: First, fold one sheet of A4 paper lengthways to overlap 5-10mm on one edge.

 Make sure the map print is on the outside of the fold.
 Fold this flap over and glue it to the map to create a tube.

-2. Before moving on to the next stage, I like to punch patterns into the map paper.
-I do it at this point as I have more of an idea where the punched patterns will appear in relation to the finished luminary bag.
+Step 2: I punch patterns into the map paper before moving to the next stage.
+I do it at this point as I have more of an idea of where the punched designs will appear in relation to the finished luminary bag.

-3. Next, place the map paper lengthways and fold up from the bottom about 5-6cm.
+Step 3: Place the map paper lengthways and fold it 5-6cm from the bottom.
 Use a ruler to make a nice sharp crease as you fold.

-4. Next, push in the sides of the map where you have folded so that the base of the bag opens out and lies flat.
-Like the picture below.
+Step 4: Push in the sides of the map where you have folded so that the base of the bag opens out and lies flat, like in the picture below.

 Next, repeat with the bottom half of the base flat.

-6. Then, fold in 3cm from the edge on both sides of the bag.
+Step 6: Then, fold 3cm from the edge on both sides of the bag.

-9. Finally, finish off by popping a remote-controlled light into the bag and folding over the top.
+Step 8: Finish by popping a remote-controlled light into the bag and folding it over the top.

-As the remote-controlled tea lights came in a box of 12, I made 12 of these map luminary bags.
+As the remote-controlled tea lights came in a box of 12, I made 12 paper lantern bags.

 I also used these LED tea lights with my Chinese paper lantern tea light jars.

-If you have any maps left over you may want to check out some of my other map decoration post.
+If you have any leftover maps, you may want to check out some of my other map-themed gift ideas and paper craft decoration posts.

 Vintage Map Heart Garland